tomjakubowski/json_macros/README.markdown

 git = "https://github.com/tomjakubowski/json_macros"
 ```

-You'll also need to link to the `serialize` crate, where the Rust standard
+You'll also need to link with the `serialize` crate, where the Rust standard
 library JSON types live.

 ## Example